How to Write a Bug Report: Feedback Tips, Report Templates & Software Testing

 Detailed descriptions are best friends with the bug fixing process.
 Avoid vague terms like "doesn't work" or "broken."
 Instead, describe exactly what's happening: "Clicking the submit button produces no visual feedback and doesn't trigger the payment process."

-While specificity is important, so is keeping the report concise and to the point.
+While specificity is important, so is brevity.
 Tips: bullet points instead of paragraphs, write in short sentences, and avoid speculating the cause in the report.

 Focus on Facts, Not Interpretations